Sirpy-Palaniswamy/frt-project/README.md

 Please refer to the requirements.txt file for a complete list of dependencies and versions.
 <h2>Future Scope:</h2>
 <ul>
+  <li>The application is only done as a MVP product, so the plan to develop more user interface will be done with the help of user experience comments in the future.</li>
   <li>The project as of now is able to only able to predict images of single ingredient, further scope includes the multi segement image classification to classify the image of a cluster of ingredients</li>
   <li>The trained models are for common vegetables and fruits available to the general, further improvement on more region specifc ingrredients such as cassava, various types of meat, etc,.</li>
   <li>The results as of now only display recipe names, maybe in future, we can define a model to generate recipe based on the recipe given to it.</li>